Walkthrough a garden center and you’ll find all kinds of hanging baskets.

 They like bright sunlight, cool to warm temperatures, and good garden soil that is never drippy wet.

 Sedum stahlii is one desirable species.
 It has half-inch, opposite leaves of dark green to brown and yellow flowers.

 Another wee growing one has frosty, blue-green foliage.
 But, it has no label and has never been able to identify it.

 However, you can find pygmy-size sedums in most collections of cacti and succulents, either locally or in a catalog.

 Selaginella kraussiana is a delicate fern-like miniature ground cover for hanging baskets.

 Or, planted at the top of a strawberry jar, it will stalk itself down into the side pockets of soil, eventually forming a feathery ball of airy, fresh green.

-It requires warmth, high humidity and full shade.
+It requires warmth, high humidity, and full shade.

-Small Wantering Jew Plants
+Small Wandering Jew Plants

-Tradescantia multiflora nana (Tahitian bridal veil) is probably the smallest of the inch plants, or wandering Jews.
+Tradescantia multiflora nana (Tahitian bridal veil) is probably the smallest of the inch plants or wandering Jews.